juturpraveen/End-to-End-Machine-Learning-Project/scikit-learn.md

 Transformer Interface: For converting data

 - For the common neeed to modifyor filter data before feeding it to a learning algorithm.
+Takes X_test data and yealds tranformed version of X_test
+- Preprocessing; feature selection; feature exraction and dimensionality reduction algorithms are all provided as transformers with in the library.